tommy-qiu/Notes-/README.md

 ## DESCRIPTION

-#### What is this project?
+#### Features
+* Create and give a title to New Notes
-The Notes! project allows you to create notes, name these notes with a title, use the first line of the note as a description, save these notes so that when you close the application they are still there and finally delete notes.
+* Use the first line of your note as a description that appears when you are looking at your note from the outside!
+* Save these notes locally on your device so that when you close the application they are still there
+* Deleting Notes that have been previously saved and stored
+* See the most recent point in time when the note was edited
+* Automatically organizes notes itself based on time (The most recently edited note will be on top and the least recent at the bottom)

+#### Implementation
+* Storyboards & Storyboard Objects
+  * Buttons
+  * Table View Controller
+  * View Controller
+  * Table View Cell
+  * Text Field
+  * UILabel
+* Cocoa Touch Files/Swift Files
+  * IBActions
+  * IBOutlets
+* CoreData & CoreData Entities

 #### How does it work?

-#### How was it coded?
-This application was built using Storyboards and Swift Files.
-Storyboard Objects were used and Cocoa Touch Files were made for the Table View Controller and the View Controller which made up the Storyboard file.
-IBActions and IBOutlets were used to connect buttons and text fields to the code.
-CoreData and CoreData entities were used to store the notes locally so that the notes could be saved even if the application was completely stopped, so these notes could be retrieved from memory easily.
-<br><br><br>
+Click the add button on the top right corner.